 CRO in a Nutshell

-Conversion rate optimization focuses on the need for increasing a number of visitors within a specific website with a product or service offering.
-Such a visitor growth is conducted by implementing subscription features, growing a number of downloads, or increasing the actual sales.
+Conversion rate optimization focuses on the need for increasing the number of visitors within a specific website with a product or service offering.
+Such visitor growth is conducted by implementing subscription features, growing the number of downloads, or increasing the actual sales.
 The aim of CRO is to grow the conversion rate while meeting the needs of the customer and helping in the achievement of his/her final goal.